 Even if, for evident party political reasons, no formal unity government is realisable, it should be possible – as Denmark did 25 years ago – to establish a functioning national compromise between the Conservative and Labour parties.
 Denmark coped with a somewhat similar situation after a Danish referendum rejected the Maastricht Treaty in June 1992.
 For various reasons, the major political parties did not wish to establish a national unity government.
 I was at that time state secretary in the Danish foreign ministry and became one of the architects defining and negotiating the solution.

 The key for keeping the UK together and achieving an acceptable EU accord is to maintain Britain in the single market.
 Economically this makes sense, but politically it faces at least two hurdles.
-There would be the need to accommodate free movement of labour inside the EU as well as the role of the European Court of Justice.
+There would be the need to accommodate free movement of persons inside the EU as well as the role of European Court of Justice.
 Either of these policy stances is unpalatable for one or both major UK parties.

 So rallying around a national solution is the answer.
-This is what the Danes did in 1992.
+This what the Danes did in 1992.
 The rest of the EU was threatening to push Denmark out.
 The Danes themselves, in questioning the future of the treaty, were bringing potential disastrous consequences for the other member states.

 The Danes showed understanding of the problem the Danish vote created for the EU.
 This view is notably absent in all British statements about Brexit – but it is vital for mobilising goodwill.
 The Danes emphasised that they saw the negotiations as among friends and partners – not adversaries.

 The Danish political parties agreed to convince our European allies that, if a solution was found, they would campaign for a ‘Yes’ at another referendum.
 Party politics was subordinated to the national interest.